markolbert/ProgrammingUtilities/DependencyInjection/docs/j4jlogging.md

 ## Trimming Source Code File Paths

-One of the main additions to `Serilog` in `IJ4JLogger` (which was, in fact, the reason I wrote it) involves automatically adding source code annotations (e.g., source code file path, line number) to log events.
+One of the main additions to `Serilog` in `ILogger` (which was, in fact, the reason I wrote it) involves automatically adding source code annotations (e.g., source code file path, line number) to log events.
 Unfortunately, source code file paths typically get very long very quickly, so I implemented a way to shorten them.

 It's done by supplying a method to trim file paths to `J4JHostConfiguration`.
 That's done by calling the `FilePathTrimmer` extension method: